MicrosoftDocs/common-data-model-and-service/powerapps/control-data-table.md

 6. In the list of entities, click or tap **Sales order**, and then click or tap **Connect**.
   	![Select the **Sales order** entity](Media/chooseSODataTable.png "Select the Sales order entity")

-	The Data table is now attached to the **Sales order** data source.
+	The **Data table** control is now attached to the **Sales order** data source.
 However, no data will be shown until you select fields.

 7. In the right pane, select the fields to show.
 For this example, select **SalesOrderId**, **Account**, **OrderDate**, and **Status**.
-	The Data table is filled with data that is based on the selected fields.
+	The **Data table** control is filled with data that is based on the selected fields.
 	![Data table](Media/preOrderDataTable.png "Data table")

 8. Reorder the fields by dragging them in the right pane.
 	![Reorder the fields as desired](Media/fieldReorderDataTable.png "Reorder the fields")

-  	The Data table is updated to show the fields in the new order.
+  	The **Data table** control is updated to show the fields in the new order.

 	![Updated Data table](Media/postOrderDataTable.png "Updated Data table")